Director of Community Life Career Opportunity

-Join a dynamic and meaningful community of persons with and without intellectual disabilities!
-L'Arche Chicago is looking for someone to bring their gifts, experience and enthusiasm to fill the role of Director of Community Life.
+Are you looking to join a dynamic and meaningful community of persons with and without intellectual disabilities?
+L'Arche Chicago is looking for its next Director of Community Life!

 Director of Community Life

 Position Summary: You care about living community inclusively and want to support L'Arche Chicago’s overall health and growth.
 You want to celebrate and affirm people with and without intellectual disabilities, supporting them as they share life together in three residential homes and beyond.
 You are gifted at building relationships and value the gifts of people with intellectual disabilities.
 You have gifts of leadership and are ready to lead community events, team meetings, formations and trainings, as well as providing professional supervision to staff members.
 You want to support people's relational, psychological and spiritual growth in community, meeting with them and being present to them, providing them with resources as needed.
 You are drawn to thin spaces where the sacred touches the ordinary.
 You are ready to work as part of a Leadership Team, sharing responsibility with the Community Leader/Executive Director (CL/ED) for the overall growth and direction of L’Arche Chicago.
 You believe in the mission of L'Arche and are willing to let that be a guide for your work, grounded in the lived interfaith and multi-cultural reality of L'Arche Chicago.

 Plan and implement monthly formations (reflection/activities to help assistants find meaning and insight in community life), orientation and on-going training of assistants regarding individual core members, community growth, team dynamics and related issues